build-on-aws/content/tutorials/get-started-amazon-sagemaker-data-wrangler/index.md

 ### Create a Data Wrangler job to process images

-In this step, you'll run your image processing flow with Data Wrangler and save the results to a designated Amazon S3 bucket.
+In this step, we'll run our image processing flow with Data Wrangler and save the results to a designated Amazon S3 bucket.

 <ol>
   <li>Create a job by providing a job name.
 You can leave the other options as blank.
 Select **Next**.</li>